 Many of Uzbekistan’s land border crossings are restricted to use by nationals of the five bordering states, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan and Turkmenistan.
 For more information on bordering countries see the Travel Warning for Afghanistan and Country Specific Information for Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan.
 Land crossings by U.S. citizens and other third country nationals are often restricted to specific border posts.
-U.S. citizen travelers planning an overland border crossing are advised to ensure that they will be crossing at an authorized point.
-Please contact the U.S. Embassy in Uzbekistan for the most updated information.
+U.S. citizen travelers planning an overland border crossing should ensure they will cross at an authorized point.
+Please contact Uzbek Embassy in Washington, D.C.,for the most up-to-date information.

-The Uzbek government tightly controls all official border crossings.
-Travel within Uzbekistan by rail or land sometimes requires brief exit into neighboring countries.
-Travelers therefore should consider obtaining multiple-entry Uzbek visas as well as proper visas for the neighboring countries.
+Travel within Uzbekistan by rail or land sometimes requires brief entries into neighboring countries.
+Travelers should consider obtaining multiple-entry Uzbek visas as well as proper visas for the relevant neighboring countries.

 Foreigners must complete a customs declaration in duplicate upon entering Uzbekistan through an airport or overland crossing.
 Customs officials will review and stamp both copies.
-One will be retained by the Customs Authority; the other is to be kept by the traveler and presented at the time of departure from Uzbekistan.
-The amount of cash taken out of Uzbekistan should not exceed the amount indicated on the customs declaration as having been brought in.
+One will be retained by the Uzbek Customs Authority; the other should be kept by the traveler and presented at the time of departure from Uzbekistan.
+The amount of cash taken out of Uzbekistan cannot exceed the amount indicated on the customs declaration at the time of entry.
 In order to export more cash than was imported, one must obtain special permission from the National Bank of Uzbekistan.
 Those who understate the amount of currency on their declaration form upon departure from Uzbekistan face fines and confiscation of their unreported money.